 Contributed by: Lisa, TheHotFlashPacker

 The Salton Sea in southern California is an incredible place for van camping in the winter.
-This surreal lake, the largest lake in California that was accidentally created in the early 1900’s, is located 227 feet below sea level and has great views of sunsets and the Chocolate Mountains.
+This surreal lake, the largest lake in California that was accidentally created in the early 1900’s, is located 227 feet below sea level and has great views of the best sunsets and the Chocolate Mountains.
 There are also many attractions to keep you busy in the day time such as visiting a nature reserve, viewing junk art, having a banana shake at the International Banana Museum, or sampling dates.

 Restaurants along this route include burger joints, Mexican food, and a Donut shop.
 There are several places to camp along the Salton Sea.
 For free camping you can stay at the unique Slab City.
 For mid-range camping, you can camp at the California State Recreation Area, with toilets and cold showers.
 For posh camping, you can stay at Fountain of Youth Spa and have facilities including 2 pools, 4 hot tubs, private tubs, steam room, gym, hiking trails, and loads of activities.